yapb/docs/docs/waypointing.rst

 Two-way (bidirectional) connections
 -------------------------------------------

-The vast majority of all connections in a waypoint set will be :yellow:`bidirectional`.
-Obviously, these connections enable bots to walk both from point A to point B and back from point B to point A. :yellow:`The colour of bidirectional paths is yellow`, as you can see in the picture below.
+The vast majority of all connections in a waypoint set will be :gold:`bidirectional`.
+Obviously, these connections enable bots to walk both from point A to point B and back from point B to point A. :gold:`The colour of bidirectional paths is yellow`, as you can see in the picture below.

 .. figure:: images/bidirectional_path.png
     :align: center